 2019.
 Three weeks in East Africa (Tanzania, Kenya, Uganda, and Rwanda)

-Why do I say packing light is the single most important secret to traveling cheap?
+Why am I saying that packing light is the single most important secret to traveling cheap?
 Keep reading to find out.

 NOTE: This is for those who are serious about budget travel.
 If you favor comfort and style over price, then this article might not be for you.

 In the past, traveling by plane was only for the uber-rich.
 Today, budget airlines has narrowed the gap.
 In fact, flying is sometimes cheaper than taking a bus or train.
-In Europe for example, you can get from one country to another for as low as just a few euros on a budget airline, while a train ride for the same journey can cost five times that!
+In Europe for instance, you can get from one country to another for as low as just a few euros on a budget airline, while a train ride for the same journey can cost five times that!

 But.
 There’s a catch.